zestyai/engineering-test-backend/README.md

 submissions and let you know if we still need anything further.

 #### I would like to know more about zesty before committing to working on such a test
-We think zesty has a lot to offer.
+We think Zesty.ai has a lot to offer.
 We do exciting work and use cutting-edge technologies.
 We would be happy to schedule time to talk to one of our engineers to give you more details and let you ask questions before you start the test.